-Second, we have signaled the need to distinguish between causal conditions and contextual conditions.
-This will facilitate the correct combination of QCA and PT, mainly when disentangling the causal process (Pattyn et al. 2020).
-We have argued that causes are triggers of process and that therefore, they ‘produce something’ (Beach and Pedersen 2016), whereas contexts are passive, do not trigger process but rather they act as facilitators of process, helping to keep the integrity of each part of the mechanism.
-This being said: when examining complex and messy social phenomena, it is not always easy to establish such a clear-cut distinction – as also exemplified in the attempts to distinguish ‘remote’ from ‘proximate’ conditions in two-step QCA (Schneider & Wagemann 2006; Schneider 2019).
-This caveat should be further investigated both from a conceptual and an empirical perspective.

-Finally, one should further examine the implications of going mixed/multimethod and including QCA in such a design.
-When combining QCA with PT, we have made the point that QCA can be exploited as a method to identify potential relevant causes, but not as a method to establish a causal relationship (Beach and Kass 2020).
-By contrast, PT, thanks to its system understanding of the causal mechanism, enables one to maintain the integrity of a causal mechanism in a homogeneous population of cases.
-We are thus facing an analytical trade-off when trying to exploit the strengths of both methods: from the QCA perspective, there is indeed dded value going for a more abstract or minimalist understanding of causal mechanisms, and hence to go for more parsimony via ‘shorter’ QCA solutions.
-This nevertheless runs against the foundations of in-depth PT, which include a ‘deep’, ‘long’ and empirically demanding conception of causalityThe broader issue at stake is: what do we lose and what do we gain when combining two methods, in a mixed - or multimethod design?
+Second, one should further examine the implications of going mixed/multimethod and including QCA in such a design.
+When combining QCA with in-depth PT, we anticipatedly adopt the mechanistic approach to causality when implementing QCA.
+By doing so, QCA is then used strategically as an instrument to identify potential relevant causes, but not necessarily as a method to establish a causal relationship (Beach and Kass 2020), making PT more robust via the production of the truth table.
+In-depth PT, thanks to this design maintains the integrity of a causal mechanism in a homogeneous population of cases and sheds light on how things worked in a holistic process between causes and outcomes.

+Third and finally, we are facing an analytical trade-off when trying to exploit the strengths of both methods: from the QCA perspective, there is indeed added value going for a more abstract or minimalist understanding of causal mechanisms, and hence to go for more parsimony via ‘shorter’ QCA solutions.
+This nevertheless runs against the foundations of in-depth PT, but not necessarily against the minimalist understanding of PT, which does not include a ‘deep’, ‘long’ and empirically demanding conception of causality.
+In fact, researchers could apply this more minimalist variant of PT in order to explore the field and have an idea that there might be something to look at when engaging in in-depth within-case analysis, because in-depth PT requires considerable resources to start with.
+Following this design, QCA would be applied not as an instrument but as a counterfactual, set-theoretic method followed by a minimalistic PT (e.g sketches).
+If, after the QCA, “within-case evidence is found for one or more mechanisms, this narrows the candidate field down to a manageable size, enabling the researcher to turn to more in-depth tracing of one or more causal mechanisms in more detail” (Beach and Pedersen **: 34).
+The latter implies the choice for the conservative solution to be interpreted.

+All things considered, the broader issue at stake is: what do we lose and what do we gain when combining these two methods, in a mixed - or multimethod design?
 We may lose quite some from the perspective of the single method, but in return we may also, via the sequencing of complementary methods, gain a richer understanding of the social phenomenon under study.

 6 References